TomObungu/physics.md/OCR A Level Physics/Specification/Ideal Gases/Gas laws.md

 $$
 p = \frac{\rho RT}{M}
 $$
-This molar gas constant $R$ and Molar mass $M$ of the gas as both constant.
+This molar gas constant $R$ and Molar mass $M$ of the gas are both constant.
 It is possible to deduce this relationship:
 $$
 \begin{gather*}
 p \propto \rho T \\ \\